-On all hosts, except for DB2 for OS/390 v5.1 and later, for applications that use dynamic SQL, the StarSQL for Windows user needs explicit permissions to read (SELECT) and write (UPDATE/INSERT/DELETE) the columns and tables accessed by the application.
+On all hosts, except for DB2 for z/OS, for applications that use dynamic SQL, the StarSQL for Windows user needs explicit permissions to read (SELECT) and write (UPDATE/INSERT/DELETE) the columns and tables accessed by the application.
 The DBA needs to grant these permissions to "public" or to the various groups.

-On DB2 for OS/390 v5.1 and later, the required permissions depend on the setting of the DYNAMICRULES option.
+On DB2 for z/OS, the required permissions depend on the setting of the DYNAMICRULES option.
 If the DYNAMICRULES option is set to RUN, which is the default, the StarSQL for Windows user needs explicit permissions to read and write the columns and tables accessed by the application.
 If the DYNAMICRULES option is set to BIND, the user has the permissions of the package owner, except that the following SQL statements cannot be executed regardless of the permissions of the package owner:

 - SET CURRENT SQLID

 - GRANT

 - REVOKE

 - ALTER

 - CREATE

+- DROP

-- DROP - Any SQL statement that cannot be prepared as a dynamic SQL statement.
+- Any SQL statement that cannot be prepared as a dynamic SQL statement.